-An online Bachelor in Anthropology degree serves as a foundation for a wide range of careers.
+An online Anthropology degree serves as a foundation for a wide range of careers.
 Anthropology majors work in physical anthropology laboratories, archaeology companies, archaeological sites, social science research, and museums.
 They also use their skills to work outside of the field of anthropology in areas such as:

 - Human resources